openspending/openspending/doc/install.rst

     $ curl -q http://localhost:5000/__ping__ >/dev/null

-This should result in "Pong!" being printed to the background daemon's console.
+This should result in "Pong." being printed to the background daemon's console.

 Setup Solr
 ''''''''''